 |

-different languages.
-As you move from one city to another, you will see a
+As you move from one city to another, you will see a beautiful culmination

-beautiful culmination of the old and new.
-India is perhaps the only country in the
+of the old and new.
+India is perhaps the only country in the world

 Though many people still hold a lot of misconceptions about this

-some of the major metropolitan cities of India, each having its own
+are some of the major metropolitan cities of India, each having

 OTHER